What You Know (T.I. song)

-"What You Know" is a song by Southern hip hop recording artist T.I., released as the lead single from his fourth studio album King (2006).
+"What You Know" is a song by American rapper T.I., released as the lead single from his fourth studio album King (2006).
 The song peaked at number three on the Billboard Hot 100 and was certified double platinum by the RIAA following shipment in excess of two million copies.

 Background

 The song is produced by T.I.'s frequent collaborator DJ Toomp, from Zone Boy Productions, with additional keys by Wonder Arillo.
 It utilizes an interpolation of Roberta Flack's version of The Impressions's "Gone Away" and of the song "Hey Joe", written by Billy Roberts but popularized by Jimi Hendrix.

 Composition

 The song is in E♭ minor.

 Chart performance

 "What You Know" peaked at number three on the US Billboard Hot 100 chart.
 It also peaked at number one on the Hot R&B/Hip-Hop Songs and Hot Rap Songs charts.
 It spent a total of 20 weeks on the Hot 100 chart.
 On December 14, 2006, the song was certified double platinum by the Recording Industry Association of America (RIAA) for sales of over two million copies in the United States.